corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Overwrites the built-in Hydroponics Farms building (`building_hydroponics_farm`) in order for it to be upgradeable to Aquaponics Farms.
 Also overwrites the built-in Angler job (`angler`) so that any empire can work Angler jobs.
 This mod has built-in compatibility with [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.

 ## Known Issues